hivepoint/navu-docs/custom-cmp.md

 The value of **consent** can be any of these values: `'unknown' | 'granted' | 'denied'`.

 When you initialize the API, **you must set the value of consent**.
-Typically the value would be `unknown` at load time, but if the user has already granted/denied permission, the approopraite value could be set.
+Typically the value would be `unknown` at load time, but if the user has already granted/denied permission, the appropriate value could be set.

 ## Updating consent